 So, choose the countries you want to “crack.”
 Identify who your most valuable visitors are so you can focus on making changes that will maximize sales in that country.

 To increase customer acquisition in the countries you identify as having the biggest potential, create culturally relevant content.
 Content cannot simply be translated from country to country.
-You must think deeply about what you are saying and how you say it.
+You must think deeply about what you are saying and how you are saying it.
 Proper formatting around time and date, currency, and taxes should also have top priority.

 If you’re thinking about how to best serve your key customers, you’ll certainly want to provide local support.
 Nothing says care like a local phone number and service in the local language.

-A/B testing your checkout experience may be more important than you realize.
+Further, A/B testing your checkout experience may be more important than you realize.
 The right flow is surprisingly important and can result in drastic conversion differences from country to country.
 Some regions prefer a 1-step process (summary and checkout) and some prefer a 2-step process (summary, checkout, and review).
 The only way to know what is best for your company and customers is to test different experiences.
 So, test, test, test, away!

 8. Salvage Cart Abandonment

 7 out of 10 people abandon their carts during the shopping process.
 That’s a lot of business that’s being lost out on.
 This can make eCommerce customer acquisition challenging at times.
 But, there are ways to work around this!

 Save items in their cart to make coming back to complete a purchase easy.
 People expect the cart icon to be in the upper right-hand corner of their screen.